ormle-dev/ormle-standard/README.md

 Conventional metadata management suffers from an **ontological collapse**.
 By treating DDL as a sufficient semantic source, practitioners commit a category error.
 DDL defines the **physical schema**—the mechanism of storage—but remains silent on the **conceptual schema**—the nature of the facts being stored.

-A `FOREIGN KEY` constraint in SQL enforces referential integrity but does not express the predicate.
+This distinction is not new.
+Codd (1970) argued for separating data representation from storage; Chen (1976) formalized it with the Entity-Relationship model; Halpin (1989–2006) advanced it with Object-Role Modeling, grounding conceptual schemas in natural-language predicates.
+Yet the gap persists—a `FOREIGN KEY` constraint in SQL enforces referential integrity but does not express the predicate.
 Consider:

 ```sql
 ALTER TABLE Orders